 The Overall Experience question, How would you rate your experience overall?, is presented as a dropdown, with the options:

 Overall experience questions are very commonly used for evaluation purposes.
 There is a clear benefit in understanding whether customers had a positive experience or not.
-In addition to this, it can provide deeper insight when combined with dimensions and other questions.
-For example, you may find that those who had a positive experience also found it to be very relevant to them, whereas those who had a less positive experience found it less relevant to them.
-The question has been standardised in order to support easy presentation of the output of the overall experience data in the dashboard, as well as saving time in the process of survey creation.
+Also, when positioned near the beginning of a survey, it gives respondents the opportunity to express their overarching reaction to their experience, before you ask them to focus on specific aspects through the use of dimensions.
+The question has been standardised in order to support easy presentation of the output of the overall experience data in the Analytics Dashboard, as well as saving time in the process of survey creation.

 Image credit: Formilla